 It’s not unusual to receive paintings into the studio that have suffered from overpainting.
 It can be immediately obvious in discrepancies of style and pigments where paint has been generously and unnecessarily added.

-If an artwork has been handed down through generations or purchased at auction, it can be impossible to fully know why overpainting occurred.
-Perhaps an owner took a dislike to a certain feature of the painting, or it was a misguided effort to rectify damage.
+If artwork has been handed down through generations or purchased at auction, it can be impossible to fully know why overpainting occurred.
+Perhaps an owner took a dislike to a certain feature of the painting, or it was a misguided effort to rectify the damage.